raihaninfo/concurrency/README.md

 # concurrency

-concurrency is the ability of different parts or units of a program, algorithm, or problem to be executed out-of-order or at the same time simultaneously partial order,
+> concurrency is the ability of different parts or units of a program, algorithm, or problem to be executed out-of-order or at the same time simultaneously partial order,

+> Concurrency is when a large task is split into smaller sub-tasks and run at the same time.
+This post provides an outline of how Go handles concurrency.

 ```go
 package main